 The ULN20xxA/L have series base input resistors to each Darlington pair, allowing operation directly with 5 V TTL or CMOS.

 The ULN2003A devices have a 2.7-kΩ series base resistor for each Darlington pair for operation directly with TTL or 5-V CMOS devices.

-The purpose of the pin is to provide a flyback diode aka (also known as) catch diode aka (also known as) freewheeling diode on each output for inductive loads, so that the inductive energy stored in the coil of the relay does not break down the output transistor of the ULN2003 and can possibly damage ULN IC transistors.
+The purpose of the pin is to provide a flyback diode aka (also known as) catch diode aka (also known as) freewheeling diode on each output for the inductive load so that the inductive energy stored in the coil of the relay does not break down the output transistor of the ULN2003 and can possibly damage ULN IC transistors.

-Common (not best) practice is to connect that pin (the internal diodes) to the relay supply voltage.
+The common (not best) practice is to connect that pin (the internal diodes) to the relay supply voltage.

 ABSOLUTE MAXIMUM RATINGS

 Output Voltage to (ULN200xA and ULN200xL) ……..50 V